 A datastore with a minimum of 100 GB of free disk space that is available through the resource pool.

 On the vCenter Server, allow inbound connections on TCP port 443, so that the Arc resource bridge and VMware cluster extension can communicate with the vCenter server.
-(For AVS ss of today, only the default port of 443 is supported if you use a different port, Appliance VM creation will fail)
+(For AVS as of today, only the default port of 443 is supported if you use a different port, Appliance VM creation will fail)

 > [!NOTE]